 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/4959/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 Natural air can be used for drying grain if the conditions are right.
 This calculator will determine if the ambient outside air is suitable for drying.
 The inputs are grain moisture content, %, grain temperature, C, and the outside air temperature, C. The output is the threshold relative humidity for several different types of grain.
-If the outside air's relative humidity is less than this threshold drying will occur.
+If the outside air's relative humidity is less than this threshold, drying will occur.
 A larger difference is indicative of better drying conditions.

 The EMC equations gave us the threshold relative humidity for air at the temperature of the grain.
-So, first calculate the maximum amount of water (saturation) that water could hold at this temperature (grams of water per cubic meter of air).
-Multiply this by the EMC threshold relative humidity as determined by the EMC equation, and this then will be the amount of water that is in the air for the grain at that temperature.
+So, first, calculate the maximum amount of water (saturation) that water could hold at this temperature (grams of water per cubic meter of air).
+Multiply this by the EMC threshold relative humidity as determined by the EMC equation, and this then will be the amount of water in the air for the grain at that temperature.

-When the outside air hits the grain in question it will become the same temperature as the grain because it is much, much denser.
-It will have changed temperature, but will contain the same amount of water (absolute humidity).
+When the outside air hits the grain in question, it will become the same temperature as the grain because it is much, much denser.
+It will have changed temperature but will contain the same amount of water (absolute humidity).
 And we just calculated this absolute humidity for the air at EMC.
 Now calculate the saturation absolute humidity for air that is at ambient outside temperature.
 The ratio of the EMC absolute humidity over the saturation absolute humidity is the Threshold Relative Humidity for drying for air at ambient temperature.
 More details can be found at Ron Palmer